If you'd like to support us, check out our awesome products:

 • Rash

-• Swelling of large joints (reactive arthritis secondary to chlamydia), conjunctivitis
+• Swelling and tenderness of large joints, conjunctivitis (reactive arthritis secondary to chlamydia)

 Last sexual contact

-Sign-posting here is of benefit to ensure the patient is prepared for the nature of the questions surrounding their sexual history.
+Signposting here is beneficial to ensure the patient is prepared for the questions surrounding their sexual history.

-“Next, I’m going to move on to discuss your sexual history, some of these questions are quite in-depth and personal.
+“Next, I’m going to move on to discuss your sexual history.
+Some of these questions are quite in-depth and personal.
 The reason we ask these questions is so that we can accurately assess the risk of sexually transmitted infections.
 We ask the same questions to everyone, so please don’t take anything personally.
-If you feel uncomfortable and would prefer not to answer, just let me know.”
+Just let me know if you feel uncomfortable and would prefer not to answer.”

 Timing